 Reason Why Shillong Is The Scotland Of The East

-Though the beauty of Shillong is nonpareil, and I am not comparing it to any other place.
+Though the beauty of Shillong is nonpareil, I am not comparing it to any other place.
 Nonetheless, this beautiful city has undeniable similarities with Scotland.
 That is the prime reason why Shillong is often regarded as the Scotland Of The East.

 The Rolling Hills of Shillong